Non-Violent Communication – Basics

-You might me wondering this doesn’t work at my workplace all these feelings need’s and emotions fit in only at personal place or with close family but believe me at workplace also we for sure run through all these components (OFNR) of NVC.
+You might be wondering this doesn’t work at my workplace all these feelings need and emotions fit in only at the personal place or with close family but believe me at workplace also we for sure run through all these components (OFNR) of NVC.
 For e.g.:

 NVC has a specific framework (OFNR), but its less about the specifics of following the pattern and more about what the pattern represents.
 Just applying all the components and trying to match the pattern doesn’t mean you are applying NVC effectively rather it is manipulative and miscommunication of needs.
 For e.g.:

 When I see the weird face, you made on hearing my Idea(assumption/judgment), I feel like… you are weird!
 Because I really need you to stop being weird…Would you please be willing to, …. stop making weird faces.

 The above statement may look like matching the NVC framework but it is more like a Judgement-Assumption-Strategies-Demand Framework which can build more resentment and gap within the team.

 If I translate this to NVC components it might more look like

 Observation: I see the gestures that you are making.